Last updated 7th September 2022

 At the heart of Vision 2026 lies the call for Christians to be first and foremost disciples of Jesus Christ.

-That entails, in part, a deeper commitment than attendance at services of public worship, a more generous giving of time, talents and money in promoting the Gospel and growing God’s Kingdom, and a better knowledge of the Scriptures, God’s revelation of who He is, what He has done and what He requires.
+That entails, in part, a deeper commitment than attendance at services of public worship, a more generous giving of time, talents and money in promoting the Gospel and growing God’s Kingdom, and a better knowledge of the Scriptures; God’s revelation of who He is, what He has done and what He requires.

-There are three ways to access Blackburn Prayers and the bible verses:
+There are three ways to access Blackburn Prayers and the Bible verses:

 Ronnie Semley; created 2019, updated further in 2020, 2021 and most recently August 2022